Dose calculator

 For tracking purposes, users often monitor more than just the dose and time.
 They might also log their sleep data from wearables like smartwatches or rings, noting changes in deep sleep duration, REM sleep, and heart rate variability (HRV).
 Pairing this objective data with subjective notes on mood, energy levels, and cognitive function the next day provides a more complete picture of the peptide's effects.
 This holistic approach helps the user determine if the protocol is genuinely improving their restorative sleep and daytime performance, or if adjustments are needed.
 Tracking also helps differentiate the effects of DSIP from other lifestyle factors like diet, exercise, and stress management, which are all crucial components of healthy sleep.

-Common DSIP dose mistakes
+Common DSIP dose-calculation mistakes

 - Administering the dose during the daytime, which can lead to unwanted drowsiness or lethargy.